 If you do not have the tips on how to manage a library in this modern age, and you are still running it like business as usual, then you might have a very serious problem at hand.

-Gone are those days when libraries stored resources in physical format, nowadays digital formats are preferred because they can be easily organized, preserved but can’t be altered easily.
+Gone are those days when libraries stored resources in physical format.
+Nowadays, digital formats are preferred because they can be easily preserved & can’t be altered easily.

 This way history is preserved to remind us of what happened in the past.
-As a librarian in this modern age, you must know how to organize, manage, arrange and preserve this information in a digital sense i. e. on a computer.
+As a modern librarian, you must know how to organize, manage & arrange this information in a digital sense.

 A modern librarian needs to have a variety of digital skills.

 This article seeks to educate you on the digital skills you need as a librarian, to stay relevant in the educational sector.
 This will also help anyone else who wants to access resources in the library.